sg-peytrignet/NHSE-vaccinations-pipeline/README.md

 <img src="weeklydata.PNG" width="395" height="204">

-- It then checks which files you have already downloaded, so that you only download the most recent files you don't yet have.
+- It then checks which files you have already downloaded, so that you only download the most recent files which don't yet have locally.
-- Then, it cleans each weekly release and appends the datasets into a clean dataset which is saved locally.
-Because each weekly release is different, the code here standardizes it so that week-on-week statistics can be compiled.
+- Then, it cleans each weekly release and appends the resulting data frames into a clean dataset, which is saved locally.
+Because each weekly release is different, the code here standardizes those data frames so that week-on-week statistics can be compiled.
-- Finally, the 'NHSE-vaccinations-markdown.Rmd' file produces an html markdown file with updated visualizations.
+- Finally, the 'NHSE-vaccinations-markdown.Rmd' file produces an .html markdown file with updated visualizations.
 - For example, it tracks the number of weekly COVID-19 vaccinations by age group and dose.
+New types of visualizations can be added as new breakdowns are releasted (e.g. according to ethnicity or vaccination priority group).

 <img src="exampleviz.PNG" width="627" height="413">